Latest 30-Day Estimate

 Why is Ethereum more volatile than Bitcoin and Litecoin?

 Bitcoin launched in 2009, while Litecoin was released in 2011.
-Ethereum was only launched in 2014, meaning it is 5 years younger than Bitcoin and 3 years younger than Litecoin.
-Ethereum's markets and trading is actually very liquid, but it appears price discovery is happening very quickly with Ethereum since it is just establishing its price.
+Ethereum was only launched in 2014(3), meaning it is 5 years younger than Bitcoin and 3 years younger than Litecoin.
+Ethereum's markets are very liquid, but it appears price discovery is happening very quickly with Ethereum since it is just establishing its price.